 The Company accounts for the entry of right-to-use contracts in accordance with the Codification Topic "Revenue Recognition" ("FASB ASC 605").
 A right-to-use contract gives the customer the right to a set schedule of usage at a specified group of Properties.
 Customers may choose to upgrade their contracts to increase their usage and the number of Properties they may access.
 A contract requires the customer to make annual payments during the term of the contract and may require an upfront nonrefundable payment.
 The stated term of a right-to-use contract is at least one year and the customer may renew his contract by continuing to make the annual payments.
 The Company will recognize the upfront non-refundable payments over the estimated customer life which, based on historical attrition rates, the Company has estimated to be from one to 31 years.
 For example, the Company has currently estimated that 7.9% of customers who enter a new right-to-use contract will terminate their contract after five years.
-Therefore, the upfront nonrefundable payments from 7.9% of the contracts entered in any particular period are amortized on a straight-line basis over a period of five years as five years is the estimated customer life for 7.9% of the Company's customers who enter a contract.
+Therefore, the upfront nonrefundable payments from 7.9% of the Company's customers who enter a contract.
 The historical attrition rates for upgrade contracts are lower than for new contracts, and therefore, the nonrefundable upfront payments for upgrade contracts are amortized at a different rate than for new contracts.
 The decision to recognize this revenue in accordance with FASB ASC 605 was made after corresponding during September and October 2008 with the Office of the Chief Accountant at the SEC.